mstksg/phys108L/src/lab08.md

 > is fixed.
 Use the language of current, resistance, and pressure
 > (voltage).[^test]

+[^test]: This is a common story passed down from physics professors to
+    students.
+I remember learning this from my E&M professor (Dr. Elizabeth Jenkins), and now I am passing down the torch to you.
+Maybe one day you, dear student, will too pass down this tradition.

-[^test]: If you test this out, you actually might find that toilets and showers can flush independently without interfering with each other in the real world.
+    *However*, if you actually test this story out, you actually might find that many modern toilets and showers can flush independently without interfering with each other.
 Must be that physics lab left a lasting impression on an innovative plumber who set out to "fix" the circuitry.
+I found this out the hard way when I was at a party trying to impress people with my physics knowledge.
+I told them about the shower-toilet story that I learned the previous semester, and we went to the apartment's bathroom so I could show off.
+However the shower wasn't affected at all by the toilet flushing, contrary to my professor's explanation.

+    Why am I telling you this?
+Firstly, to remind you that sometimes reality is a little different than the idealized model we talk about in this class.
+    Secondly, to maybe prevent you from making the same mistake I did at that party many years ago.
+Thirdly, to remind you not to ever trust physics professors.

 Manifest
 ========